 Remember, some raspberry ketone supplements may contain more than just raspberry ketones.
 Always check the labels to see what other ingredients a supplement may contain.

 See What Weight Loss Supplements Work for a list of things I feel have evidence

 Do Raspberry Ketones Work?

 The research on raspberry ketones for weight loss is in its infancy.
 As such, I just don't know if this supplement helps people lose weight or not.
-The majority of research is lab rat and lab mice research.
+The majority of research is a lab rat and lab mice research.
 Raspberry ketones may benefit in mice but what about humans?
-Generally, I don't accept mouse research because we are much more complicated than mice.
-I'd like to see a real life study of raspberry ketones in 100 people followed for at least 6 months under real-life (not laboratory) conditions to judge its weight loss power.
+I'd like to see a real-life study of of 100 people followed for at least 6 months under real-life (not laboratory) conditions to judge its weight loss power.